simonesilvestroni/m2m-website/_music/after-1989.md

   - "logic pro"
 description: "A concept album about a young man who escaped Germany in 1945, while his grandson made the other way round, looking for answers in 2017."
 excerpt: "A concept album</strong> about how a young man escaped Germany during World War II, while his grandson retraced his steps 30 years after the Berlin wall."
-toc: true
 featimage: true
 ---
+{% include pattern-bandcamp.html size="bc-album" iframecode='<iframe style="border: 0; width: 350px; height: 853px;" src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=large/bgcol=ffffff/linkcol=333333/package=12488683/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}

+<small><em>After 1989</em> can be downloaded in high-resolution audio and/or streamed through the free Bandcamp app.
+It features a PDF booklet containing synopsis and lyrics (in English and Italian) along with a beautiful [limited edition CD](https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom).</small>

 ## The concept

 Three decades after the fall of the Berlin Wall, the autobiographical tale of how my grandfather escaped a concentration camp in 1945, while I made the other way round, looking for answers that I could only find in 2017.

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 Read the [**full story**]({{ site.url }}/blog/after-1989-full-story/) →

-## On Bandcamp

-{% include pattern-bandcamp.html size="bc-album" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=large/bgcol=ffffff/linkcol=0687f5/artwork=small/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}

-The album features download in _high-resolution audio_, online streaming, a PDF booklet containing synopsis and lyrics (in English and Italian) and a beautiful [limited edition CD](https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom).

 ## On YouTube